s-v-akinfiev/linux-software-installation/README.md

-# Ubuntu software installation scripts
+# Linux software installation scripts
 ## Description
 This repository provides you an ability to automatically install all software you need.
 It can store a list of instructions that you can reuse once you reinstall Ubuntu.